u-blox/ioc-client/README.md

 Adding Firmware Update Over The Air To This C030 Hack
 =====================================================
+First, navigate to the `mbed-os\targets\TARGET_STM\TARGET_STM32F4\TARGET_STM32F437xG\device` directory and edit the linker files in the relevant toolchain sub-directory such that `MBED_APP_START 0x08000000` becomes `MBED_APP_START 0x08020400`.

-Follow the instructions at https://cloud.mbed.com/docs/v1.2/mbed-cloud-tutorials/getting-started-with-mbed-cloud-client.html#remotely-update-your-mbed-os-device-firmware but using `mbed-bootloader-ublox-c030.bin` as your bootloader binary.
+Then follow the instructions at https://cloud.mbed.com/docs/v1.2/mbed-cloud-tutorials/getting-started-with-mbed-cloud-client.html#remotely-update-your-mbed-os-device-firmware but using `mbed-bootloader-ublox-c030.bin` as your bootloader binary.
 When you download the initial combined OTA-updateable image, you should see something like the following on your serial terminal:

 ```
 [BOOT] Active firmware integrity check: